 Environmental Studies Program profile: www.uvm.edu/~envprog/?Page=faculty/profiles/adrian.html

 Environmental thought, cultural theory, global cultural change

-Adrian Ivakhiv is a Professor of Environmental Thought and Culture with a joint appointment in the Environmental Program and the Rubenstein School of Environment and Natural Resources.
+Adrian Ivakhiv is a Professor of Environmental Thought and Culture with a joint appointment in the Environmental Program and the Rubenstein School of Environment and Natural Resources, where he is the Steven Rubenstein Professor of Environment and Natural Resources.
 His research and teaching is focused at the intersections of ecology, culture, identity, religion, media, and the creative arts.
 He is the author of Claiming Sacred Ground: Pilgrims and Politics at Glastonbury and Sedona (2001), Ecologies of the Moving Image: Cinema, Affect, and Nature (2013), Executive Editor of The Encyclopedia of Religion and Nature (2005), a former President of the Environmental Studies Association of Canada, and on the editorial boards of several journals in the environmental humanities.

 Ph.D., 1997, York University (Environmental Studies)

 Ivakhiv, A. J. 2013.
 Ecologies of the Moving Image: Cinema, Affect, Nature.
 Kitchener-Waterloo, Ontario, Canada: Wilfrid Laurier University Press Environmental Humanities Series.
 Ivakhiv, A. J. 2013.
 “Green Pilgrimage: Problems and Prospects for Ecology and Peace-Building.”
 In Pilgrims as Peacemakers in Christianity, Judaism, and Islam, ed., A. Pazos (85-103).
 London: Ashgate.